 This was a wine that was quite difficult to make for many reasons.
 The grapes hang on the vine well after the normal harvest often until the end of December and they have to be netted to keep out all the hungry birds and other animals.
 By regulation, the temperature for 3 consecutive nights must be -8C or lower and then what little juice you can get from these desiccated grapes comes from pressing them right in the vineyards.
 The Brix (sugar level) is usually in the upper 30’s low 40’s.
 This wine was then aged in small Acacia wood barrels which helped to impart a honey spiciness into the wine.
 The 2004 Jaden Pinot Noir offers a pretty nose with some hints of flowers including roses and cut red ripe apple – the feel on the palate is crisp (due to excellent acidity) and not overly sweet.
 This is definitely one of the highlights of the desert wines that we have tasted on our journey through the Napa Valley.

-The barrel room contains a large sit down table; they have been known to show movies from the projector on site.
+The barrel room contains a large sit down table; and sometimes they show movies from the projector on site.
 The staff tends to prefer Rolling Stones music so this is most often what you will hear playing at the winery.
 This is a boutique winery that while visible from the Silverado Trail prefers to keep a lower profile compared to some of their neighbors.
-The wines were initially only available at the winery – with very select local distribution.
+The wines are only available at the winery – no no retail distribution.

 And in October 2017 their property was right next to the terrible fires that razed a number of their neighbors homes and completely burned the nearby Signorello Estate Winery to the ground.
 In fact the fire came onto their property and burned a few small buildings – fortunately the winery is built of stone and did not burn.